View All

 Characteristics of Installment System

-• Immediate Ownership: The buyer becomes the owner at the time of purchase.
+• Immediate Ownership: The buyer becomes the legal owner of the asset at the time of purchase.
+Unlike hire purchase, where ownership is delayed, installment financing allows the buyer to control and use the item immediately.

 Common Uses of Installment System